-All of these devices use an audio-interfaced DSP (Digital Signal Processor) to remove band noise, static peaks, and other bothersome background hash.
-In some cases, they'll out perform built in audio-based DSP units, however, none of them are as good as a properly designed IF DSP.
-The main reason is, most built in IF units are placed before the AGC loop, so there is less problems with nearby large signals.
+All of these devices do a credible job of removing unwanted background artifacts like pops and static crashes.
+They typically out perform built in audio-based DSP units, however, none of them are as good as a properly designed IF DSP.
+The main reason is, most built in IF units are placed in the AGC loop.
+As a result, nearby large signals don't overload them.

-If you need a bit more audio power, BHI in England makes the DSPKR with 10 watts (RMS) of power which should go a long ways in noisy environments.
-It is sold by W4RT Electronics here in the US.
+If you need a bit more audio power, BHI in England makes the DSPKR with 10 watts of power which should go a long ways in noisy environments.
+Incidentally, BHI makes most of the private-labeled DSP speakers sold in the US.

-There is no argument about their usefulness, as long as you don't mind the additional level of complexity.
-They do require DC power which must be switched on, and they must be positioned to allow operation of their controls.
-One very good advantage is their audio output: Five watts RMS for the SGC and GAP models, 10 watts RMS for the ClearSpeech® (18 watts with an external speaker), or about four times that of your average transceiver.
+There is no argument about their usefulness of DSP speakers, as long as you don't mind the additional level of complexity.
+They do require DC power which must be switched on and off, and they must be positioned to allow operation of their controls.

-Using the accessory jack to power ancillary devices isn't always a good idea.
+By the way, using the accessory jack to power external DSP speakers isn't a good idea.
 The limiting factor isn't necessarily the current rating (typically one amp).
 Rather, it is the voltage drop through the radio—as much as 2 volts in some cases.
-This can cause some ancillary devices (powered speakers especially) to operate erratically.
-It is always best to use a RigRunner® or similar device as a power connection point.
+This can cause some powered speakers to operate erratically.

 Plain Old Speakers

-There is nothing wrong with plain old speakers, except some of them are really plain looking (pun intended).
-There are a few things to consider when selecting one.
+There is nothing wrong with plain old speakers.
+However, there are a few things to consider when selecting one.